steveseguin/pink-noise-generator/README.md

 # Pink Noise Generator 🩷🔉🩷🔊🩷🔉🩷
 This is just a simple pink noise Generator.

-It plays full-spectrum pink noise in the browser, with a little display of the spectrum to give you some comfort.
+It plays full-spectrum pink noise in the browser, with a little display of the spectrum to give you some visual confirmation of what it's generating.

 I built it for the purpose of measuring the frequency response of some microphones I own.